icgc-dcc/dcc-docs/docs/download/data-access.md

 ## Data Access Control Bodies

 ICGC projects have two separate access control bodies.
-US based projects are authorized by dbGaP, while non-US projects are authorized by the ICGC Data Access Compliance Office (DACO).
+US based projects are authorized by *dbGaP*, while non-US projects are authorized by the ICGC Data Access Compliance Office (*DACO*).
 To download controlled data, a user must apply for access at the corresponding data access control body.
-The following table shows you which repository you are able to download from if you have been granted authorization from dbGaP or ICGC DACO.
+The following table shows you which repository you are able to download from if you have been granted authorization from *dbGaP* or ICGC *DACO*.

 | *Authorization From:*  | Data Portal | Collaboratory |  AWS |  EGA  | GDC   |  PDC  |